Buying new hiking boots, especially for the first time hillwalker, can be a precarious and daunting prospect.

 Mid -height Lightweight Hiking Boots

 This is a very common style of hiking boot found in the footwear departments of outdoor stores.
-They are lightweight, comfortable and require no breaking in, they can be worn straight out of the box.
+They are reasonably priced, lightweight, comfortable and require no breaking in, they can be worn straight out of the box.
 Therefore they are very popular as a first-time hiking boot.

 They will be made from stitched fabric panels with perhaps some leather in parts and will have a Gore-Tex or similar internal membrane to make them waterproof.